opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel/index.md

 ## Z-order
 The z-order of objects related to the display content of a view is presented here.
 It indicates the sequence in which objects are displayed when they overlap, determining which object is brought to the foreground.

-Objects related to the view's display consist of three types: [`Canvas`](/libs/mapper/Canvas) view elements, [`CapturedWindow`](/libs/mapper/CapturedWindow) view elements, and the [background image of the view](#view).
+Objects related to the view's display consist of four types: [`Canvas`](/libs/mapper/Canvas) view elements, [`CapturedWindow`](/libs/mapper/CapturedWindow) view elements, [`CapturedImage`](/libs/mapper/CapturedImage/) view element, and the [background image of the view](#view).
-These three types of objects have a defined order, and they are rendered from the foreground in the following sequence.
+These four types of objects have a defined order, and they are rendered from the foreground in the following sequence.

 1. Canvas view elements
 2. Background image of the view
+3. CapturedImage view elements
-3. CapturedWindow view elements
+4. CapturedWindow view elements

 The ordering of same types of view elements reflects the sequence specified in the `elements` parameter during [view definition](#view).
 The element positioned at the beginning of the array appears in the forefront of the view.

 :::warning Note
-Note that the CapturedWindow view element appears behind the view's background image.
-Adjust the alpha value to a lower setting for the area corresponding to the placement of the CapturedWindow within the view's background image to ensure transparency for the underlying CapturedWindow. <br/>
+Note that the CapturedWindow view element and the CapturedImage view element appears behind the view's background image.
+Adjust the alpha value to a lower setting for the area corresponding to the placement of the CapturedWindow or CapturedImage within the view's background image to ensure transparency for the underlying CapturedWindow. <br/>
-Especially for CapturedWindows targeting pop-out instrument windows in Microsoft Flight Simulator 2020 with touch panel functionality such as Garmin G3X, an alpha value of 0 is necessary.
+Especially for CapturedWindows targeting pop-out instrument windows in Microsoft Flight Simulator with touch panel functionality such as Garmin G3X, an alpha value of 0 is necessary.
 As per Windows specifications, if a Layered Window has an alpha value other than 0 in the foreground, it won't receive touch or mouse-related messages.
 :::

 ## Render on the View